Bai Antoniou

-Bai Andrew Antoniou (born 4 June 1997) is an Australian professional footballer who plays as a forward for St George FC.
+Bai Andrew Antoniou (born 4 June 1997) is an Australian professional footballer who plays as a forward for Bankstown City Lions in NSW League One.

 Club career

 Antoniou played junior football for Sutherland Sharks before joining Sydney FC.

 He finished third highest league scorer in the 2016 NPL NSW 2 season with 20 goals.

 In 2016, he was promoted to the Sydney FC first team alongside Charles Lokolingoy.
 On 10 August 2016, Antoniou made his official debut for Sydney, coming off the bench for George Blackwood in 3–0 win over Wollongong Wolves in the FFA Cup.

 Antoniou signed with Cypriot First Division side Alki Oroklini in mid 2018.
 He moved to Cypriot Second Division side Onisilos Sotira on loan in January 2019.

-In 2021, Antoniou return to Rockdale Ilinden.
+In 2021, Antoniou returned to Rockdale Ilinden.

 International career

 Antoniou has represented Australia under-17, and scored a goal in a loss to Iran in the quarterfinals of the 2012 AFC U-16 Championship.